jumpnow/jumpnowtek-site/_posts/2017-03-07-Working-with-the-BeagleBone-PRUs.md

     ~/pru-code/loader$ scp loader root@192.168.10.115:/root
     loader                                       100% 7988

-Buildroot provides a package for the Texas Instruments CGT PRU compiler.

-    config BR2_PACKAGE_HOST_TI_CGT_PRU
-            bool "host ti-cgt-pru"
-            depends on BR2_PACKAGE_HOST_TI_CGT_PRU_ARCH_SUPPORTS
-            help
-              This package provides the Code Generation Tools for the PRU unit found on some TI processors e.g. AM3358.

-              Note: this is a binary cross toolchain that runs on x86 hosts targeting PRU cores found alongside some ARM processors.

-I have it included in the image.

-This provides the `pasm` compiler for the PRUs.
+The **am335x-pru-package** also provides the `pasm` compiler for the PRUs.
 The `pasm` compiler is meant to be run from the host system, not the BBB.

-Here's a simple PRU application that just loops for 20 times, with a 500 ms delay in each loop.
+Here's a simple PRU application written in assembler that loops for 20 times, with a 500 ms delay in each loop.

     ; Run a simple delay loop on the PRU